krishkalai07/SchoolWork/BBUS221/Chapter8.md

   - Out of labor force (studens, retired, military, discouraged)
 - Labor force = employed + unemployed
 - Pop 16+ = labor force + out of labor force
-- unemplyemtnr rate = unemplyed / lkabor force
+- unemployment rate = unemployed / labor force
-- particpation rate labor force / 16+
+- particpation rate = labor force / 16+

-# Unemployemetn Issues
+# Unemployment Issues
 - Duration of unemployment (len of unemployemtn spell)
   - Long-term: out of work for 6+ months (chronically enempl.)
 - Discouraged workers would like to have a job but they have not looked for work in teh past 4 weeks